wizardnet972/critical-plugin/README.md

 *  [Why should you use this in production?
 Read at Meduim](https://medium.com/@wizardnet972/https-medium-com-wizardnet972-make-your-page-rendering-faster-e14a95747c7a)

 # Like critical-plugin?
-Support it by giving feedback, contributing, becoming a backer/sponsor or just by 🌟 starring the project!
+Support it by giving feedback, contributing or just by 🌟 starring the project!

 Follow me [![twitter](https://img.shields.io/twitter/follow/wizardnet972.svg?style=social&label=%20wizardnet972)](https://twitter.com/wizardnet972) to be notified about new releases.